robosense2025/track1/README.md

 If using an existing open-source VLM, please submit your code.
 If you have performed any fine-tuning, you must also submit the trained weights.
 Additionally, we **strongly recommend** including:

-- A README file explaining setup and usage
+- A README file explaining environment setup and usage
-- An inference script to demonstrate how predictions are generated
+- An inference script to directly launch for reproduction

 Submissions that cannot be reproduced on our end will be considered invalid.